itsjamie/gin-conditional/README.md

 # gin-conditional
-Some helpers for Conditional HTTP Requests
+This repository is not ready for use.

+When ready it should make handling HTTP Conditional requests easier, and less repetitive.